 BUSINESS LAW (6150B) Grades 11 or 12, 2nd Sem., One-half Credit.
-Prerequisite: Business Management

-This course is focused on personal law, the law of contracts and the rights and responsibilities of individuals in our society.
+Prerequisite: Business Management and the rights and responsibilities of individuals in our society.
 Laws affecting daily business contracts and employment are emphasized.

+This course is focused on personal law, the law of contracts and the rights and responsibilities of individuals in our